 The truth of the matter is that Christ desires our love and our full devotion to him.
 Mother Teresa once wrote how one of Jesus’ last words on the cross was “I thirst—“ which many believe to be his thirst for the hearts of his people.
 The fact that the Creator of the universe thirsts for our love is one of the most beautiful reminders of how much God desires us to flourish in relationship with him.

 God loves us and Jesus’ sacrifice is all-sufficient.
 Learning to accept the undeserved Grace of Christ takes discipline and time.
 But once we learn to truly accept that and let him hold us and cover us in mercy, we allow our souls to truly open up to Christ.
 When we are open to Christ with all that we are, we are not content with simply surviving in our faith, we yearn for more of God.

 Three things in particular have helped me to accept the undeserved love of Christ and grow with Him:

 Community: The most important thing you can also do is find a community of other Christians where you can be open and honest about your struggles and successes in your journey with Christ.
 It is nearly impossible to thrive with Jesus and do it by yourself.
 Having people there to support you is so crucial.
-A life of living thriving in faith can often times look messy.
-When we are thriving, there’s an honesty with struggles, temptations and trials.
-But with that honestly with both Christian community and mostly with God, it brings us to a deeper understanding of who Christ is and how much He truly loves us.
+A life of living thriving in faith can oftentimes look messy.
+When we are thriving, there’s an honesty with struggles, temptations, and trials.
+But with that honesty with both Christian community and mostly with God, it brings us to a deeper understanding of who Christ is and how much He truly loves us.